Judy Buxton: Career

 Buxton made her screen debut in an episode of Dixon of Dock Green in 1972.
 She went on to have a regular role in the television series General Hospital playing nurse Katy Shaw in twenty six episodes.
 Afterwards, Buxton had roles in several popular television series such as The Sweeney, Public Eye and Get Some In!, before appearing in two episodes of Rising Damp as Caroline Armitage and played Inga, Roj Blake's cousin in Blake's 7.

 Her film debut was in the horror film I Don't Want to Be Born with Joan Collins in 1975, later appearing in the comedy films The Likely Lads and The Bawdy Adventures of Tom Jones (both 1976).
 After starring in high-profile films such as Aces High (1976) and The Big Sleep (1978), Buxton joined the Royal Shakespeare Company in 1979, where she played principal roles until 1982.
 Her performances as Iphigenia in The Greeks and as Juliet in Romeo and Juliet were particularly notable.

 She returned to television in 1983, playing the main role of Susan Protheroe in By The Sword Divided until the show's end in 1985 before having roles in Bergerac and Lovejoy and playing Ruth Carpenter, a main role, in the television comedy On the Up from 1990 to 1992, alongside Dennis Waterman and Joan Sims.
 In the late 1980s, Buxton went onto narrate My Little Pony book and tape sets from Tempo Talking Stories.
 In 1998, Buxton had a role in the romantic comedy film Get Real.
 In 2006, she was in the cast of a well-received UK touring production of Noël Coward's Star Quality.

 Judy stars alongside her husband in the sitcom Barmy Dale.

 Personal life

-Buxton is married to actor Jeffrey Holland, best known as Spike in Hi-de-Hi!.
+Buxton is married to actor Jeffrey Holland.